-Tip: Press Enter or Return on your keyboard to start editing a Blank layout, or press Shift and Enter or Return to create a blank page and return to the Pages panel.
+Tip: Press Enter to start editing a Blank layout, or press Shift + Enter to create a blank page and return to the Pages panel.

 - To start with a blank page instead, select All Layouts from the Starter Layout menu, and then click Blank.

 - Once you found a layout to start with, click Start Editing.
 Then, the editor will open, where you can make changes and add more content.
 It isn’t possible to go back and pick a different layout after clicking this button.

 Step 2 - Fill in the starter layout

 In the page editor that opens, you’ll fill in the layout.
 You can also add, remove, or move blocks to create a unique page design of text, images, and other content.

 Click the placeholder images, text, and other empty blocks to fill in the page.

 - The placeholders are blocks.
 You can add, rearrange, and delete the placeholder blocks to create a custom look and feel.
 For example, most of the layouts use customizable Image and Text Blocks.

 - To change the text, click in the Text Blocks to delete and replace the placeholders.

 - To add an image and caption to an Image Block, double-click the placeholder Image Block.

 - Contact layouts have customizable Form Blocks and Map Blocks.
-Double-click these to customize them.
+Double-click these to edit them.